natekrall24/Masters-DP/README.md

 As you may notice, this is a variant of the classic 0-1 Knapsack problem: you have a budget \( B \) to choose 6 players of cost \( C \) and value \( V \).
 How can you maximize value?

-I learned in my algorithms class that an elegant approach to the Knapsack problem is a dynamic programming algorithm.
+I learned in my algorithms class that dynamic programming is an approach to the Knapsack problem.
 So, I implemented a 3D-DP algorithm to choose my team for me!